rocket-pool/old.docs.rocketpool.net/src/guides/node/hybrid.md

 - `<ip_address>` is the IP address of the machine running the ETH2 node
 - `<http_port>` is the port for RPC traffic that you specified in your ETH2 client's arguments

-::: warning
+::: tip NOTE
-Since 1.0.0-rc6, the address here also has an HTTP prefix.
+In previous Rocket Pool betas, this setting didn't have an `http://` prefix.
+Starting with Smartnode v1.0.0-rc6, that prefix is now included.
 :::